ednialzavlare/MixKABRN/README.md

 ### BitNets ###

-- BitNets take the concept of decimal accuracy and change it for only 3 options: -1, 0, and 1.
+- BitNets take the concept of decimal accuracy and changed it for only 3 options: -1, 0, and 1.
 By doing this, the footprint of a lot of things goes down.

 - Instead of performing quantization, BitNets train from the ground up with these considerations in mind, and they showed that they can scale similarly to non-Bit Transformers, which shows that there could be promising results by using these enhancements.
 I believe we would use the BitLinear stuff from here.